Drisicus/photo_renamer/README.md

-# photo_renamer
+# photo_sorter
-Simple python script to rename photos in phone format and sort by year and month
+Simple python script to sort phone photos by year and month